|

 The Queen's Oak

 At the gate to the grounds of Huntingfield Hall a public footpath strikes off to the right, running beside an overgrown ditch nearly to Cookley church.
 A little way along this track and just to the right of it stands a tree known as the Queen's Oak (TM344743).
 In 1836, this oak with a trunk of 33 feet girth was reckoned to be 1000 to 1100 years old.
 19 years later it was described as "now verging fast to decay...being now hollow, it has shrunk considerably, and is 'bald with dry antiquity'."
-It still stands, though heavily shored up with supporting timbers.
+However, in 2020 it still stands and seems to be thriving.

 |